Saga9103/t2yLLM/README.md

   🗣️ speak to your device of choice <br>
   Your favorite LLM is ready to answer (here Qwen3 by default)<br>
-  Or just interact via keyboard ⌨️ via console or web interface <br>
+  Or just interact via console or the web interface <br>
+  You can ask it for weather, to turn lights on or off, to play music on spotify and more <br>
   It should just work like any home assistant.<br>
   <br>
   The **default keyword** to activate speech detection is **"Ivy"** (openwakeword trained)

-- **required** :
+- **requirements** :

   - one PC equiped with a microphone and a speaker.
 Tested on :
       - **Jabra Speak2**
       - **Jabra Speak 810**
       - **Seeed Studio respeaker mic array V2.0**

-- ATM if you want a custom keyword, it is **mandatory** to create a Picovoice account (check [Picovoice](https://picovoice.ai/)), train and download a custom keyword to get a working pipeline.
+- Available plugins :
   - **Meteo** : It can search for meteo infos using your OpenWeather API key
   - **Pokemon** : Look for any Pokemon info using Tyradex API (french) or PokeApi (english, others...)
   - **Wikipedia** : Make Wikipedia searches using the python API